Ex-Morocco midfielder Kharja tips Hakimi to win Serie A with Inter Milan | Goal.com

 The versatile Madrid-born player will now look to start a fresh chapter in his career with the Champions League, Uefa Super Cup, Club World Cup and Spanish Super Cup, all in his cabinet in his short time with Los Blancos.

-Hakimi’s strong performances on the pitch have seen him constantly compared with Liverpool right-back Trent Alexander-Arnold, and Kharja thinks his countryman has been a revelation.
+Hakimi’s strong performances on the pitch have seen him compared to Liverpool right-back Trent Alexander-Arnold, and Kharja thinks his countryman has been a revelation.

 “Hakimi was the revelation player this year,” the 37-year-old told TuttoMercato.